 Keeping the police from using your face or fingerprint to access your phone is a straight-forward process with your iPhone.
 Just turn your device off and back on again, but do not unlock it.
 You can turn off the newest iPhone models by pressing and holding the Volume Up Button and the Side Button at the same time.

 Once the phone powers back on, the phone can only be accessed by entering your passcode.
 (Keep reading, we will tell you how to set a password that’s even stronger than the standard 6-digit code, and why you might want to do that.)

 While that is a straight-forward concept, putting it into practice is a bit more difficult than you might imagine.
 For example, you may carry your insurance card on your phone.
 While that’s convenient, it will make it a lot harder to force the phone to require a passcode as the officer walks up to your vehicle.
 Similarly, do you know the number to your emergency contact if you are arrested?
 If you ask to use your phone to look up a number, you need to know that the police are not going to let you power off your device and reboot it.
 My advice?
 Carry a paper copy of your insurance card.
 Don’t rely on an image on your phone or your insurance providers app.
 Memorize a couple of numbers that you might need to call if you are arrested.

 The Fourth Amendment protects individuals against unreasonable search and seizure by the government.
-While phones are routinely collected as evidence by both state and federal law enforcement agents, the Supreme Court ruled in a unanimous opinion in 2014 that police officers must get a warrant to search a cell phone.
+Remember that in 2014, in Riley v.
+California, the Supreme Court ruled that law enforcement needs to get a warrant to search a cell phone in most cases.

 Law enforcement officials can try a brute force attack, but that can be a time-consuming and expensive process.
 Modern iPhones have 256-bit encryption, support four-digit, six-digit, and arbitrary length alphanumeric passcodes.